NyuB/yadladoc/README.md

 ````

 ### Marking a snippet as an example
-yadladoc will use snippets marked with the property `ydoc.example=<name>` and ignore the other.
-Snippets sharing the same `<name>` will be grouped in the same example file named after `<name>` and the language of the snippet.
+yadladoc will use snippets marked with the property `ydoc.example=<name>` and ignore the others.

 ````markdown
 # Example